aufi/tackle-tool-12-to-20/README.md

 Migrate data from Tackle 1.2 to Tackle 2.

 positional arguments:
-  steps       One or more steps of migration that should be executed (dump and upload by default), options: dump upload
+  steps       One or more steps of migration that should be executed (dump and upload by default), options: dump upload clean

 options:
   -h, --help  show this help message and exit